dharmx/dharmx.github.io/content/posts/bspwm-basics/index.md

 ```

 `:` is used to select a subset of a class name which are called
 instance names.
-For example, Firefox allows us to set instance
+For example, Firefox allows us to set instance-specific
-specific rules at a window with the instance name `Places`.
+rules at a window with the instance name `Places`.
 Although, these are also used for path selections as well.

 ```bash